WAaronD/FreeWILLI_wasd/README.md

 ### FreeWILLI: Free software for Whale Identification and Localization with Low-power Implementation:

 The FreeWILLI project aims to provide a modular suite of algorithms for real-time passive acoustic array data processing, including:

-🔍 **Detection and Filtering** – Identify and isolate relevant acoustic signals efficiently.
+:Magnifying glass: **Detection and Filtering** – Identify and isolate relevant acoustic signals efficiently.
 🎯 **Multi-Target Tracking** – Track multiple sources in real-time using a novel hybrid cluster-filter approach.
 🧠 **Neural Network Inference** – Leverage machine learning models for classification and analysis.